Pneumothorax Treatment & Management

 Observation without oxygen

-Simple observation is appropriate for asymptomatic patients with a minimal pneumothorax (< 15-20% by Light criteria; 2-3 cm from apex to cupola by alternate criteria) with close follow-up, ensuring no enlargement (see Estimating the size of the pneumothorax under Chest Radiography).
-Air is reabsorbed spontaneously by 1.25% of size pneumothorax per day.[56]
+Simple observation is appropriate for asymptomatic patients with a minimal pneumothorax (< 15-20% by Light criteria; 2-3 cm from apex to cupola by alternate criteria) with close follow-up, ensuring no enlargement (see Chest Radiography).
+Air is reabsorbed spontaneously by 1.25% of pneumothorax size per day.
+[57]

-An interesting multicenter, prospective, observational study reported on more than 500 trauma patients with occult pneumothorax identified on CT scan, with an initially normal chest radiograph.
-Controversy exists in the literature on the treatment of all patients with occult pneumothorax, whether to closely observe patients with occult pneumothorax or whether to place a chest tube.
-It is even more controversial in patients on positive pressure ventilation.
+A multicenter, prospective, observational study reported on more than 500 trauma patients with occult pneumothorax identified on CT with an initially normal chest radiograph.
+[58] Controversy exists in the literature on the treatment of all patients with occult pneumothorax regarding whether to closely observe patients with occult pneumothorax or whether to place a chest tube.
+This is even more controversial in patients on positive-pressure ventilation.
 It is generally accepted after trauma to treat pneumothorax seen on chest radiographs with chest tube thoracostomy.
 Conversion to tension pneumothorax is the worst feared complication if left untreated.

 Supplemental oxygen

-Oxygen administration at 3 L/min nasal canula or higher flow treats possible hypoxemia and is associated with a 4-fold increase in the rate of pleural air absorption compared with room air alone.
+Oxygen administration at 3 L/min nasal canula or higher flow treats possible hypoxemia and is associated with a fourfold increase in the rate of pleural air absorption compared with room air alone.

 Simple aspiration

-Simple aspiration in 131 cases of small spontaneous pneumothorax yielded successful results up to 87%.[58]
-Other studies have described more limited success in up to 70% cases.[59]
-A more recent emergency department (ED) study supports needle aspiration as safe and effective as chest tube placement for primary spontaneous pneumothorax (PSP), conferring the additional benefits of shorter length of stay and fewer hospital admissions.[60]
+Simple aspiration in 131 cases of small spontaneous pneumothorax yielded successful results up to 87%.
+[59] Other studies described more limited success in up to 70% cases.
+[60] A subsequent ED study found needle aspiration to be as safe and effective as chest tube placement for PSP, conferring the additional benefits of shorter length of stay and fewer hospital admissions.
+[61]

 Chest tube placement

-A tube inserted into the pleural space is connected to a device with 1-way flow for air removal.
-Examples of such devices are Heimlich valves or water seal canisters, and tubes connected to wall suction devices.
+A tube inserted into the pleural space is connected to a device with one-way flow for air removal.
+Examples of such devices are Heimlich valves or water seal canisters, as well as tubes connected to wall suction devices.

 One-way valve insertion (portable system)